speced/bikeshed/docs/idl.md

 you can instead define the term yourself in the same way, and the IDL will link to your definition instead, like `<dfn dfn for=MyInterface>stringification behavior</dfn>`.
+This is generally what you *should* use to link to the stringifier, as it'll maintain the links even if you change which syntax form you use.

 If you use the "stringifier attribute" form, like `stringifier attribute DOMString href;`,